INTRODUCTION

 - Chewing gum is not allowed in the school or grounds.

-- Mobile phones are not permitted to be switched on at school.
-Students should refrain from turning on mobile phones until they are outside the school gates.
-In the event of a phone being discovered switched on it will be taken from the student and must be collected from the principal’s office by a parent/guardian.
-Repeated offence will lead to the phone being kept for longer periods of time before being returned.
+- Mobile phones are not permitted in school in line with the school Mobile Phone and Smart Devices Policy.
+In the event of a phone being discovered it will be taken from the student and must be collected from the principal’s office by a parent/guardian.

 - Children must play safely in designated areas and should not re-enter the school building without permission.